isyrafzakil/isyrafzakil.github.io/README.md

-# osu-job-board
+## osu-job-board
 Simple Angular 2 app that work with the OSU job board feed.

+[Click here](http://isyrafzakil.github.io/osu-job-board/) to see it live.
+Please enable CORS.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.